aragon/hack/docs/tutorial.md

 These hooks are called by the Aragon Buidler plugin during the start task's lifecycle.
 All hooks receive two parameters:

-- A params object that may contain other objects that pertain to the particular hook.
+- Params object that may contain other objects that pertain to the particular hook.
-- A "bre" or BuidlerRuntimeEnvironment object that contains enviroment objects like web3, Truffle artifacts, etc.
+- A "bre" or BuidlerRuntimeEnvironment object that contains environment objects like web3, Truffle artifacts, etc.

 We are going to use the `getInitParam` hook.
 Must return an array with the proxy's init parameters.

-That is called when the start task needs to know the app proxy's initialize parameters, `_initValue` for our `CounterApp` initialize function.
+That is called when the start task needs to know the app proxy's initialized parameters, `_initValue` for our `CounterApp` initialize function.

 ```js
 module.exports = {